 In 2011, Adam and Billy began to research Fiber Internet as a possible solution to consumers’ incredible demand for more and more bandwidth.
 They traveled the country visiting companies who have worked with fiber optics and those who have deployed fiber optic networks to consumers.
 While the fiber optic technology has been around since the 1970s, mainly used in long-distance telecommunications, it wasn’t until the late 2000s that the costs started to decline enough to realistically deploy fiber optics on a large scale.
 The more the guys researched, the more they knew that fiber was the future and the future just had to be now.
 The two decided that Taylorville, their hometown, was to be the first CTI Fiber community, an incredibly bold undertaking for sure.
 Now the two had to find out how they were going to finance such a large project with estimates coming in at $5 million.
 Adam and Billy began asking banks, large and small if they would lend for such a project.
 Each bank turned down the project.
 Looking at the business they built over the past 15 years, they found an opportunity to raise some of the money by selling the Wireless Internet part of the business they spent 10 years building.
 After having a little bit of cash to sweeten the deal, the two would revisit the business plan and try again with several banks, however, once again, they would have no success.
 Frustrated that they were unable to convince these banks that this would be a successful business and a great investment into the community, Adam and Billy decided that the only way to prove their case was to re-invest everything they own and everything they’ve built up for the past 15 years into starting the fiber optic network in a test neighborhood, not knowing if they would ever get more money to build the rest of the town.
 When complete, this test neighborhood would only span a few hundred homes and few businesses, a very small part of Taylorville.
 The success of the fiber network wasn’t coming easy.
 Sign-up rates were much lower than anticipated, and the company had to work incredibly hard to educate the neighborhoods about Fiber Internet and its many perks.
 Through perseverance and determination, Adam, Billy, and staff at CTI signed up enough subscribers to make the network profitable.
 Adam and Billy then found a bank to loan them a small fraction of the required $5 million needed to build Taylorville.
 With the added funds, the company completed more areas including the downtown business district.
 Signup rates continued to improve and the company would secure the financing required to build the rest of Taylorville.
 As more of Taylorville was being completed, word of mouth spread and the community embraced the technology.
 Before long and once again, CTI was the number one Internet provider in Taylorville.

-The company went on to provide Fiber to smaller communities surrounding Taylorville such as Langleyville, Hewittville, and Timberlake.
+The company went on to provide fiber-optic services to smaller communities surrounding Taylorville such as Langleyville, Hewittville, and Timberlake.
 While nearing completion of the Taylorville area, representatives from Montgomery County and their economic development group reached out to Adam and Billy about the possibility of expanding to communities in their county.
 Adam and Billy visited Hillsboro, IL and fell in love with their downtown charm and most importantly, their desire to grow their town by becoming a fiber connected community.
-CTI worked with the county and worked out a plan to build Hillsboro and Nokomis.
-They’ve also remodeled a building in Hillsboro to serve as their Montgomery County office.
-As Nokomis and Hillsboro are now full fledge fiber connected communities.
+CTI worked with the county and developed a plan to build Hillsboro and Nokomis.
+They also remodeled a building in Hillsboro to serve as their Montgomery County office.
+Nokomis and Hillsboro are now full fledge fiber connected communities.
 In 2019, CTI asked the question, “What other communities would like to see fiber deployment?”
 An astounding 10 communities showed high levels of interest in being the next CTI serviced town.
 Adam and Billy spent all of a few days trying to narrow down the list of 10 before announcing that they would in fact deploy their award winning fiber internet, TV, and phone to all 10 towns.
 Pana, Edinburg, Witt, Irving, Owaneco, Litchfield, Raymond, Fillmore, Coffeen and Stonington will soon be among the few communities in Illinois with access to GigxGig fiber internet, phone, and TV by CTI.